 The workers’ compensation process can be complicated and difficult to manage on your own when you are recovering from a job-related injury.
 An experienced lawyer can guide you through the process and make sure you include all the information that can help you receive the benefits you need.

 You Can Appeal A Denied Claim Or Disrupted Benefits

-Just because your claim is denied doesn’t mean it’s not valid.
-At Glenda Mitchell Law Firm, an attorney can help you appeal a decision and make sure you have all of the medical documentation and other information you need to make your appeal successful.
+Just because your workers’ compensation claim is denied doesn’t mean it’s not valid.
+At Glenda Mitchell Law Firm, a compensation attorney can help you appeal a decision and make sure you have all of the medical documentation and other information you need to make your appeal successful.

 Further, if you were receiving workers’ compensation benefits but they have been cut off for some reason and you believe they should continue, we can team up with you to help you get everything back on track.
 This includes situations involving disputes over maximum medical improvement, return to work, light duty and more.